theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Sound is not yet implemented.
 - Performance on old 3DS starts to tank with many blocks running.
 - There is no vector/svg sprite rendering.
 Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square.
-- Images will only work if it's in png or jpg format.
+- Images will only work if it's in .png or .jpg format.
 - If you have a bunch of large images, some may not load.
 - Images cannot be over 1024x1024 in resolution.
 - Extensions (eg: pen and music extensions) are not yet supported.